-If the scan was initiated through the MLME-SCAN.request primitive, the results of the scan shall be returned via the MLME-SCAN.confirm primitive.
+If the scan was initiated through the MLME-SCAN.request primitive, the results of the scan shall be returned via the MLME-SCAN.confirm primitive.Starting an OWPAN

-[Sequence graph?]

-Starting an OWPAN

 The process of starting a new OWPAN is initiated after a coordinator-capable device was instructed to do so through the MLME-START.request primitive of the MLME-SAP.
 This subclause describes the steps involved in starting and maintaining the OWPAN.
 If the prospective coordinator maintained an OWPAN before, the DME shall stop the OWPAN, according to 5.4.4, prior to starting a new OWPAN in order to reset all MAC and PHY state and disassociated potentially associated devices.

 The DME shall issue a scan immediately before attempting to start a new OWPAN.
-The DME shall only issue the MLME-START.request primitive, if the corresponding scan reported an empty result list or if resource coordination between multiple OWPAN coordinators can be provided through a coordinated topology.
+The DME shall only issue the MLME-START.request primitive, if the corresponding scan reported an empty result list or if resource coordination with observed OWPANs between multiple OWPAN coordinators can be provided through a coordinated topology.

-The DME of the prospective coordinator shall select an OWPAN ID and OWPAN name.
-If the coordinator implements the capShortAddressing capability, it shall adopt the selected OWPAN ID as its short address.
-The DME shall provide the selected OWPAN ID, OWPAN name and its short address as a parameter of the MLME-START.request.
+The DME of the prospective coordinator shall select an OWPAN ID.
+The OWPAN ID shall also serve as the 48-bit MAC address of the coordinator.
+The DME shall provide the selected OWPAN ID and its short address as a parameter of the MLME-START.request.
 The MAC shall set the macSecurityType attribute to the security type conveyed via the MLME-START.request primitive.

 NOTE - The OWPAN ID may be allocated by a master coordinator.
 Two neighboring OWPANs shall not use the same OWPAN ID.
 Two OWPANs may use the same OWPAN name.